-- Better qualified leads: As a merchant, you can increase the quality of your leads by featuring product information directly in your ads to help shoppers make informed purchase decisions.
-This makes shoppers more likely to complete a purchase on your site.
+- Better qualified leads: As a merchant, you can increase the quality of your leads by featuring product information directly in your ads to help users make informed purchase decisions.
+This makes users more likely to complete a purchase on your site.
 For example, when Sally does a Google search for "fish bowl," she might see Shopping ads from merchants selling fish bowls.
 She can tell which fish bowl fits her taste just by looking at the picture.
 She can also quickly see whether the fish bowl fits her budget by looking at the price.
 This means that by the time Sally clicks on the ad, she has a good sense of the product and its cost, which puts her further down the purchasing funnel compared to the average web user.

-- Easy retail-centric campaign management: Instead of keywords, Shopping ads use the product attributes you defined in your Merchant Center data feed to show your ads on relevant searches.
+- Easy retail-centric campaign management: Instead of keywords, Shopping ads use the product attributes you defined in your Merchant Center data feed to show your ads in relevant searches.
 Browse your product inventory directly in Google Ads and create product groups for the items you want to bid on.

 - Broader presence: More than one of your Shopping ads can appear for a given user search and, if relevant, a Shopping ad and a text ad can also appear at the same time.
-This means your reach with shoppers for a single search could double.
+This means your reach with users for a single search could double.

 How Shopping campaigns and Shopping ads work

-Shopping ads use your existing Merchant Center product data - not keywords - to decide how and where to show your ads.
+Shopping ads use your existing Merchant Center product data (not keywords) to decide how and where to show your ads.
 The product data you submit through Merchant Center contains details about the products you sell.
 We'll use these details when we match a user's search to your ads, making sure to show the most relevant products.

-You manage your Shopping ads in Google Ads using Shopping campaigns, a simple and flexible way to organize and promote your Google Merchant Center product inventory within Google Ads.
+You manage your Shopping ads in Google Ads using Shopping campaigns, a simple and flexible way to organize and promote your Merchant Center product inventory within Google Ads.

-You can advertise your store and your products using 3 types of Shopping ads:
+You can advertise your store and your products using 2 types of Shopping ads:

-- Product Shopping ads are charged using cost-per-click (CPC), which is just when someone clicks your ad.
-So you’re charged only when someone clicks an ad that leads to the landing page on your website or to the Google-hosted landing page for your local inventory.
-Learn more about cost-per-click (CPC) bidding
+Just like other ad formats, your Shopping ads participate in an ad auction.
+You're charged using cost-per-click (CPC), which is when someone clicks your ad.
+So, you’re charged only when someone clicks an ad that leads to the landing page on your website or to the Google-hosted landing page for your local inventory.
+Learn more about CPC bidding

-You'll only pay the minimum amount necessary to rank higher than the advertiser immediately below you, and you'll often pay less than your maximum bid.
+- You'll only pay the minimum amount necessary to rank higher than the advertiser immediately below you, and you'll often pay less than your maximum bid.

 Where your ads appear

-- Google Shopping (in select countries)
+- The Shopping tab on Google Search (in select countries)

-- Google Search, next to search results (separate from text ads) and Google Images
+- Google Search, next to search results (separate from text ads), and Google Images

-Your Shopping ads can appear at the same time as text ads, because we want to give shoppers access to the full variety of products that match their search.
-This means that shoppers can find the best match before clicking through to make a purchase, which might help you close the sale.
+Your Shopping ads and free listings can appear at the same time as text ads because we want to give users access to the full variety of products that match their search.
+This means that users can find the best match before clicking through to make a purchase, which might help you close the sale.